Chat User Guide

 Publications

 You can publish/unpublish your applications, conversations and prompts, or even a collection of those, making them accessible within your organization and on DIAL Marketplace.
-Additionally, you can manage access to the published resources, ensuring that the right information is accessible to the right individuals or teams.
+When creating a publication request, you can add rules to allow access only to specific roles or groups.

 - Watch Publications demo video to learn more about publication and collaboration features in DIAL.